Queen Valley Mule Ranch Saddle Review

 I may just do that.

 Closing Thought: It’s Not About the Saddle

 Now I’m going to spin the conversation 180 degrees and say this – there’s no magic behind what brand saddle you buy.

 As long as it fits your mount and you, you’re good to go.
-Wonderful trips have done in inexpensive saddles and wonderful trips have been done on gold platters.
-And vice versa.
+Wonderful trips have been made in inexpensive saddles and wonderful trips have been done on gold platters.
+And the other way around.